Chapter 18.41

 viii.
 Rainier Oaks: 1.00 acre.

 b.
 Thurston County Standard.
-Notwithstanding the lot sizes listed in subsection (D)(1)(a) of this section, the city defers to the Thurston County Health Department to determine minimum lot size.
+Notwithstanding the lot sizes listed in subsection (D)(1)(a) of this section, the city defers to the Thurston County health department to determine minimum lot size.

 c.
 More Restrictive Lot Size Applies.
 Where a conflict between the city standard and the Thurston County standard exists, the more restrictive shall apply.

 2. Residential Density.
 Density is calculated by dividing the number of units by the site area.
 The allowed density is generally based on the availability of sewers.
-Where sewer is not available, the city defers to the Thurston County Health Department to establish maximum densities.
+Where sewer is not available, the city defers to the Thurston County health department to establish maximum densities.

 a.
 Individual Water and Septic.
-1 du/ac (max).
+One du/ac (max).

 b.
 Public Water and Individual Septic.
-2 to 3.48 dus/ac (max.).
+Two to 3.48 dus/ac (max.).

 c.
 Public Water and Sewer.
 Based on minimum lot size for neighborhood.